openziti/ziti-doc/docusaurus/docs/reference/tunnelers/80-kubernetes/kubernetes-sidecar.md

 ## Overview

-This guide shows you how to access a Ziti service with a non-Ziti client application that's running in a Kubernetes pod.
+This guide shows you how to access a service with a non-Ziti client application that's running in a Kubernetes pod.
 To provide access to the service, we will deploy the `ziti-tunnel` container as a sidecar in a pod with a demo client app.

-This guide also demonstrates `ziti-tunnel`'s internal DNS server, which allows us to access Ziti services by hostname instead of IP address.
+This guide also demonstrates `ziti-tunnel`'s internal DNS server, which allows us to access services by hostname instead of IP address.

 ![Diagram of solution](./sidecar-diagram.svg)